junfu1115/DANet/README.md

      The expected scores will show as follows: DRANet101 on cityscapes val set (mIoU/pAcc): **81.63/96.62** (ss)

-## Citing DANet
+## Cition

-if you find DANet useful in your research, please consider citing:
+if you find DANet and DRANet useful in your research, please consider citing:

 ```
 @article{fu2020scene,